cwinters/korra/README.md

   -timeout=30s: Requests timeout
 ```

-#### -cert

-Specifies the x509 TLS certificate to be used with HTTPS requests.
+* __-cert__: Specifies the x509 TLS certificate to be used with HTTPS requests.

-#### -keepalive
+* __-dir__: Specifies a directory with session scripts, see examples above.

-Specifies whether to reuse TCP connections between HTTP requests.
+* -keepalive: Specifies whether to reuse TCP connections between HTTP requests.

-#### -laddr

-Specifies the local IP address to be used.
+* __-laddr__:  Specifies the local IP address to be used.

-#### -output

-Specifies the output log you can monitor to see overall status.
+* __-output__: Specifies the output log you can monitor to see overall status.
 Defaults to stdout.

-TODO: format of log output
+(TODO: format of log output)

-#### -redirects

-Specifies the max number of redirects followed on each request.
-The
+* __-redirects__: Specifies the max number of redirects followed on each request.
-default is 10.
-When the value is -1, redirects are not followed but
+  The default is 10.
+When the value is -1, redirects are not followed but the
-the response is marked as successful.
+  response is marked as successful.

-#### -targets

-Specifies a directory with session scripts, see examples above.

-#### -timeout

-Specifies the timeout for each request.
+* __-timeout__: Specifies the timeout for each request.
 The default is 0 which disables
   timeouts.

 ### report
 ```